Wattled broadbill

-The wattled broadbill or Mindanao broadbill (Sarcophanops steerii) is a species of bird in the family Eurylaimidae where it was previously conspecific to the Visayan broadbill.
+The wattled broadbill, Mindanao broadbill or Mindanao wattled broadbill (Sarcophanops steerii) is a species of bird in the family Eurylaimidae where it was previously conspecific to the Visayan broadbill.
 It is endemic to the islands of Mindanao, Basilan, Dinagat and Siargao in the Philippines.
 It is one of the most striking birds in the country with its sky-blue wattle and bill and yellow wing patch.

 Its natural habitats are tropical moist lowland forest and occasionally tropical mangrove forest.
 It is threatened by habitat loss.

 Description and taxonomy

-Described as a distinctive broadbill with prominent sky blue wattles, a maroon crown and tail, white collar, black head and wings with a prominent white band on the tertials and a yellow band on the secondaries.
-Bill, legs and feet are also bluish.
-They are sexually dimorphic in which the males have reddish-pink bellies with the females having clean white bellies.
+The wattled broadbill is described as a distinctive broadbill with prominent sky blue wattles, a maroon crown and tail, white collar, black head and wings, with a prominent white band on the tertials and a yellow band on the secondaries.
+The bill, legs, and feet are also bluish.
+They are sexually dimorphic; the males have reddish-pink bellies, while the females have clean white bellies.

-Its voice is described as a metallic "chink" and its song is a plaintive whistle.
-Also snaps and clicks its bill while creating wing noise.
+Its voice is described as a metallic "chink", and its song is a plaintive whistle.
+It also snaps and clicks its bill while creating wing noise.

 It was previously conspecific with the Visayan broadbill.
 It is differentiated with its white collar and bright yellow patch.
-It is also larger with sizes of 16–18 cm in comparison to 14–15 cm for the Visayan broadbill.
+It is also larger with sizes of 16–18 cm, in comparison to 14–15 cm for the Visayan broadbill.